EricFecteau/rust-data-analysis/src/2_data/cloud.md

 └─────────┴──────────┴──────────┴─────────┴───┴─────────┴──────────┴─────────┴─────────┘
 ```

 For `.parquet` files, in the same way as was shown for the [Parquet](parquet.md) data stored locally, you can get a `LazyFrame` from `scan_parquet` with data on the cloud, by adding `cloud_options` to the `ScanArgsParquet`.
-This works for both individual parquet files, or as shown below, for partitioned parquet files.
+This works for both individual parquet files or partitioned parquet files.

 > [!NOTE]
 > For partitioned parquet files on the cloud, the `/` at the end of `s3://lfs/part/` is required (unlike on local data).